-In the conscious parenting world, and now prenatal neuroscience, we talk of early imprints, often meaning Adverse Childhood Events (ACEs) that leave negative and draining neurological damage, making us vulnerable to modern stresses, resulting in mental and chronic illnesses.
-But there are other imprints, positive and nourishing imprints we receive as well from those who impact our young lives, from our direct biological parents, caregivers, relatives and even our ancestors (see Mark Wolynn’s book, It Didn’t Start With You).
+In attachment science and prenatal neuroscience, we talk of early imprints, often meaning Adverse Childhood Events (ACEs) that leave negative and draining neurological damage, making us vulnerable to modern stresses, resulting in mental and chronic illnesses.
+But there are other imprints, positive and nourishing imprints we receive as well from those who impact our young lives, from our direct biological parents, caregivers, relatives and even our ancestors.
+At Kindred, we look to the award-winning science pioneered by our president, Darcia Narvaez, PhD, on our Evolved Nest for insight into the early nurturing and relational way of being that shapes our capacity for wholeness and wellness.

-I credit my nearly 20-year Mother (of a) Quest for all things holistic and sustainable to the early imprint of pilgrimages to my grandmother’s home.
-During high holy days, like Christmas and Easter, my father would scoop my brother and I out of our beds at four a.m. and tuck us into the roomy back seat of our Ford Fairlane with pillows and blankets, sometimes never waking us up before setting out on the seven or eight-hour journey from the coast of Virginia to the foothills of North Carolina.
+During the high holy days of my childhood, like Christmas and Easter, my father would scoop my brother and I out of our beds at four a.m. and tuck us into the roomy back seat of our Ford Fairlane with pillows and blankets, sometimes never waking us up before setting out on the seven or eight-hour journey from the coast of Virginia to the foothills of North Carolina.

 When my brother and I arrived, we were surrounded by rolling farm land and an extended family who ate together, sang together, and shared our stories together, especially those about our pioneering ancestors listed in reverently held books like The Stones of Surry, or teasing tales like when my father’s childhood mule, Brownie, would run away from him, tour the hillside, and come back after chores but in time for dinner.

-Over the years when I would return to my grandmother’s home, I would look around through the eyes of an adult, trying to understand what happened.
-My grandmother served as a constant, an unchanging and clear model for something that I often believed I must have imagined.
-Sometimes I felt like a time traveler returning to Brigadoon, hoping to glimpse once again insight into an age, or time, that most people believed impossible, sentimental or unworthy of our efforts anymore.
+Over the years, when I would return to my grandmother’s home, I would look around through the eyes of an adult, trying to understand what happened.
+My grandmother served as a constant, an unchanging and living model for something that I often believed I must have imagined.
+Sometimes I felt like a time traveler returning to Brigadoon, hoping to glimpse once again insight into an age, or time, that most people – steeped in the cynicism of our culture – believed impossible, sentimental or unworthy of our efforts anymore.

 Sometimes I wondered if my grandmother descended from a different species of humans.
 Her insight was uncanny and her willingness to share it in her quiet voice, unnerving.
-When I handed her the newspaper clipping of my fiancé proposing to me she said, “Huh, he’s in armor… and your shoe is coming off like you’re going to run away.”
+When, in 1987, I handed her the newspaper clipping of my fiancé proposing to me she said, “Huh, he’s in armor… and your shoe is coming off like you’re going to run away.”
 Yes, that’s right, he’s an emotional fortress and I’m an escape artist and this will be the dynamic of our relationship for the next three decades.
 As a Missionary Baptist, my grandmother would disapprove of the idea of divination, but at a glance, she saw through two kids on a bridge romanticizing the mine fields that lay before them.
-(See the photo of Lisa’s engagement to Keith to the right and read her story here.)
+(Read the story here.)

 As a part of my quest to learn to farm sustainably, in 2007 I visited her after spending a few days learning about biodynamics at an institute near her home.
 I sat at the dining room table with her, the one with the giant lion paw pedestal that frightened me so badly as a child I knelt in my chair, unwilling to risk dangling my toes near the massive claws.
 She asked me what I had learned about farming at the institute and, trying to respect what I thought may be her beliefs around fairies, moon phases and stars, I lightly skimmed the surface in my explanations.
 But when I looked up, her eyes were sparkling.